graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 }
 ```

-However, if the second type would be a scalar type, the types would not be
+However, if the second type were a scalar type, the types would not be
 mergeable as they have different kinds.

 ```graphql counter-example